OlexiyZh/moc_chat/README.md

 1. Execute mvn clean package in root folder with pom.xml
 2. Build docker image for moc_chat application
 3. Start docker-compose.yml
+4. Disable SSL certificate verification in Postman if you use this tool for testing

 Next env variables can be overrided:
 * DB_URL